freesewing/freesewing/markdown/org/docs/various/privacy/people/en.md

 ---
-title: How we use your people data
+title: How we use measurements set data
 order: 40
 ---